Global high-mix volume high-speed PCBA manufacturer

 PCB Trace Thickness: It is the thickness of the copper layer.
 The trace thickness is directly related to the current it carries.

-Trace Resistance: Every trace has a small resistance that combine to give the overall resistance of the circuit.
+PCB Trace Resistance: Every trace has a small resistance that combines to give the overall resistance of the circuit.
 And, low resistance means optimal functionality.

 Routing And Spacing: Trace routing should aim to minimize the sharp turns.
 Because they can increase the resistance or can cause signal reflections.
 And, Trace spacing is also important to prevent shorts and cross-talk between the traces.